n2geoff/codeigniter-starter/README.md

-### Codeigniter System Structure (aka 2.1.3)
+### System Structure

 The `codeigniter/2.1.3` folder structure change allows switching between versions of Codeigiter by simply updating your `$system_path` setting in `application/public/index.php`.

     $system_path = '../../codeigniter/2.1.3';

+>To add another version of Codeigniter, create a folder representing the Codeigniter version (2.1.3) and copy the contents of the `system` into that folder.

-### Codeigniter Application Structure
+### Application Structure

 The _application folder_ is still where all you application code lives, only now it includes -- all your application code.
-Your javascript files, your stylesheets, and your images, all self-contained under one folder.
-Contained within a single folder, allows you to easily run multipule applications from the same codeigniter instance.
+Your javascript files, your stylesheets, and your images.

+The goal is two-fold

+1. Self-contained Application
+2. Have Multipule Applications

 ### Public Folder